docrostov/loatherContest/README.md

 > **WHO PROVIDED THE PRIZES?**

-Big thanks go out to the following chums and buckets (in no particular order) who all donated prizes, meat, and labor for NSFW-AI:
+Big thanks go out to the following chums and buckets (in no particular order) who all donated prizes, meat, or labor for NSFW-AI:

 - sweaty bill (#1515124)
 - Beldur (#1046951)